-The landlord tenant relationship is one borne of mutual necessity – yet it often degrades and becomes contentious, requiring legal resolution.
+The Landlord-Tenant relationship is one born of mutual necessity – yet it often degrades and becomes contentious, requiring legal resolution.
 A great number of conflicts commonly occur between these parties, yet the matter is rarely as simple as the aggrieved party purports it to be.
-This is why you need counsel to assist you in explaining your position when necessary.
+That is why you need counsel to assist you in explaining your position when necessary.
 Whether it’s a matter of lack of payment or a breach of the rental agreement by the tenant or a similar breach by the landlord, these matters become complicated, necessitating the assistance of counsel.

 Tenants often feel victimized by the actions or inactions of their landlord, who is usually in a naturally advantageous position of power given the typically financially superior position of landlords versus their tenants.
 At the same time, many landlords often feel disadvantaged given the law in Pennsylvania in many instances being generally pro-tenant when it comes to residential matters.
 The attorneys with The Law Offices of Greg Prosmushkin, P.C. are experienced in helping both landlords and tenants resolve disputes, and can assist you in attaining the resolution you deserve.

 Renting Property in Bucks County

-As a landlord of resident of a property in Bucks County, your matter will be guided by the provisions of Landlord Tenant Act of 1951 as it applies to all landlord tenant disputes within the Commonwealth.
-That said, each township usually has additional laws which may affect the nature of landlord tenant relationships in the area.
-A local attorney, like those at The Law Offices of Greg Prosmushkin, P.C., can ensure that any rental agreement is in compliance with such laws and that you are aware of both your rights and responsibilities as well.
+As a landlord of a resident of a property in Bucks County, your matter will be guided by the provisions of Landlord-Tenant Act of 1951 as it applies to all Landlord-Tenant disputes within the Commonwealth.
+That said, each township usually has additional laws which may affect the nature of Landlord-Tenant relationships in the area.
+A local attorney, like those at The Law Offices of Greg Prosmushkin, P.C., can ensure that any rental agreement is in compliance with such laws, and that you are aware of both your rights and responsibilities.